toufeeqahamedns/GeneratingFaces/README.md

+# Update 23.04.2019:

+Updated from <a href="https://github.com/akanimax/T2F">original work by @akanimax</a>, I updated PyTorch version, pro_gan_pytorch and Infersent to be consistent, and was able to reproduce training in Google Colaboratory (see .ipynb file).
+Although generator has learned to generate valid faces, it doesn't seem to show any significant relevance to the text input.
 # T2F

 Text-to-Face generation using Deep Learning.
 This project combines two of the recent architectures <a href="https://arxiv.org/abs/1710.10916"> StackGAN </a> and <a href="https://arxiv.org/abs/1710.10196"> ProGAN </a> for synthesizing faces from textual descriptions.<br>
 The project uses <a href="https://arxiv.org/abs/1803.03827"> Face2Text </a> dataset which contains 400 facial images and textual captions for each of them.
 The data can be obtained by contacting either the **RIVAL** group or the authors of the aforementioned paper.